Infection Definitions

 - When a sufficient density of the disease agent is built up in the host, the health equilibrium is disturbed & the disease becomes overt

-- It is the first stage of infectious disease
+- The incubation period is the first stage of infectious disease

 - The incubation period of non-infectious disease may be months/years.